First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

-I asked questions.
 I spoke to other mums.

-And the truth is… I wasn’t alone.
+And the truth is… my story isn’t unique.

 We enter motherhood with high hopes and well-meaning plans, only to be hit by a reality no one really warned us about.